linkcd/rps-agent-game/README.md

 - [100 rounds](/doc/game_history/openai-gpt-4o-mini%20vs%20claude-3-sonet.txt) : OpenAI-GPT-4o Mini **22:48** claude-3-sonnet, with 30 ties
 ![100 rounds](/doc/game_history/openai-gpt-4o-mini%20vs%20claude-3-sonet.png)

+> Noticeable Patterns for the game with 100 rounds:
+>
+> a) openai-gpt-4o-mini:
+> - Showed a strong preference for Rock, especially in the latter half of the game.
+> - From round 55 onwards, openai-gpt-4o-mini played Rock almost exclusively (45 out of 46 times).
+> - This predictable pattern was likely exploited by claude-3-sonnet.
+>
+> b) claude-3-sonnet:
+> - Displayed more varied play in the first half of the game.
+> - Adapted its strategy in the second half, playing Paper much more frequently, likely in response to openai-gpt-4o-mini's Rock preference.
+> - From round 55 onwards, claude-3-sonnet alternated mostly between Paper and Scissors, with Paper being more frequent.
+>
+> c) Game Dynamics:
+> - The game was relatively balanced in the first half, with both players winning rounds and several ties.
+> - In the second half, claude-3-sonnet gained a significant advantage by adapting to openai-gpt-4o-mini's predictable play.
+> - There was a streak of 15 consecutive wins for claude-3-sonnet from rounds 55 to 69, all countering openai-gpt-4o-mini's Rock with Paper.
+>
+> In conclusion, claude-3-sonnet demonstrated superior adaptability and strategy, particularly in the latter half of the game, leading to its decisive victory.

 ## 5. Run the project
 ```bash
 # 1. Install package dependencies